Find Affordable College Courses

 Check out the nursing graduate certificate programs at these schools if you want to attend one of the most popular in Nebraska.

-Our 2023 rankings named University of Nebraska Medical Center the most popular school in Nebraska for nursing students working on their graduate certificate.
-Located in the large city of Omaha, UNMC is a public school with a small student population.
+Our analysis found University of Nebraska Medical Center to be the most popular school for nursing students who want to pursue a graduate certificate in Nebraska.
+Located in the city of Omaha, UNMC is a public college with a small student population.

 #2